reenigneorcim/SurPlus/README.md

 If this information or the patch extends the usable life of your classic Mac, or you find other value in them, [donations are gratefully accepted](https://www.paypal.com/biz/fund?id=YK86GAKSYK3SU).
 (To be clear, I am not a tax-exempt organization, charity, or non-profit, and there is no tax benefit to you should you choose to donate - just my heartfelt thanks.)

+<b>Update 30oct21</b> - Monterey 12.1b1 was seeded to developers this week, and adds a new wrinkle to this ongoing mess.
+See [this MacRumors thread](https://forums.macrumors.com/threads/monterand-probably-the-start-of-an-ongoing-saga.2320479/) for more details (a writeup similar to this one will eventually appear here, either as a separate README or a separate repository).
+Also, I have updated the `MaxKernel` values in the enclosed SurPlus patches to 21.2.0, allowing them to be applied to 12.1b1.

 ------------

 <h2>The problem and solution for non-programmers:</h2>